Cricket-Anderson drags England back into contest in wet Nottingham | Sports-Games

 Cricket-Anderson drags England back into contest in wet Nottingham

 Seamer James Anderson won the latest round of his duel with India captain Virat Kohli and dragged England back into the contest on a rain-marred second day of the opening test on Thursday.
-Anderson struck twice in two balls to inject fresh excitement into the match but intermittent rain played spoilsport, washing away nearly the entire final session.
+Anderson struck twice in two balls to inject fresh excitement into the match before intermittent rain washed away nearly the entire final session with India stranded on 125-4.

 Seamer James Anderson won the latest round of his duel with India captain Virat Kohli and dragged England back into the contest on a rain-marred second day of the opening test on Thursday.

-Anderson struck twice in two balls to inject fresh excitement into the match but intermittent rain played spoilsport, washing away nearly the entire final session.
-Opener KL Rahul was batting on 57, while Rishabh Pant was on seven with India still 58 behind England's first innings total of 183.
+Anderson struck twice in two balls to inject fresh excitement into the match before intermittent rain washed away nearly the entire final session with India stranded on 125-4.
+Opener KL Rahul was batting on 57, while Rishabh Pant was on seven with the tourists still 58 behind England's first innings total of 183.

+Anderson, who is now tied with former India spinner Anil Kumble on 619 test wickets, will need two days to complete his 14th over in the match.
+"Obviously to get a couple of quick ones like that is important, especially Virat.
+He's such an influencial player for them, always good to get him early," the 39-year-old told reporters.

 The partnership between their openers was inching towards the century mark when Ollie Robinson bounced out Rohit Sharma for 36 with the final delivery before lunch.
 Anderson returned from the break to dismiss the dour Cheteshwar Pujara and Kohli in successive deliveries with Jos Buttler taking both the catches behind the stumps.